How to Get Permanent Residency in Japan: The Total Guide

 By signing up, you agree to our Terms of Service, Privacy Policy, and Handling of Personal Information.

 Break down an arduous task—one step at a time.
-Use this step-by-step roadmap to help you plan and prepare for your next steps.
+Use this step-by-step roadmap to help you plan and prepare for how to apply permanent visa in Japan.

 Step 1.
 Assess if you are eligible.